pi314267/MAUI_ErrorTest_PickingImage_StreamError/README.md

 This is my Pick up Gallery MAUI Source.<br>

-But When i Add more Image, It occur error with this ""
+But When i Add more Image, It occur error with this

+### System.ObjectDisposedException: 'Cannot access a closed Stream.'